-Furthermore, we wanted to verify whether irrigation management plays a role in the priming effect on SOC-derived dissolution and mineralisation.
+and mineralisation.
 It is of interest that the enhancement of SOC dissolution by maize addition was stronger under CF than AWD, especially for the Sonatala soil (Fig. 3).
-Under permanently flooded conditions, the addition of maize was probably more effective in promoting anaerobic microbial fermentation resulting in dissolution of SOC, as the biomass of anaerobes could grow under less disturbed conditions than in the case of a regime with repeated soil drying.
-In addition, DOC may have been removed from soil solution through net association with Fe oxides to a higher extent under AWD because of net higher reoxidation of soil solution Fe2+.
-This irrigation treatment effect on DOC priming was also manifested in higher priming on SOC emission under CF than AWD in the case of Sonatala (P = 0.004) (Fig. 7).
-Furthermore, the decrease in priming effect was slightly more pronounced for AWD than CF for Sonatala (P = 0.08) (Fig. 8).
-The negative priming of gaseous C emission under AWD in Sonatala was therefore possibly not only due to a lesser stimulation of SOC-derived dissolution under AWD than under CF. On top of that, the microbial community under AWD might have been less adapted to anaerobic mineralisation than under CF, resulting in an even larger preference for maize-derived than SOC-derived DOC.
+Under permanently flooded conditions, the addition of maize was probably more effective in promoting anaerobic microbial fermentation resulting in dissolution of SOC, as the biomass of anaerobes could grow under less disturbed conditions than in case of a regime with repeated soil drying.
+This irrigation treatment effect on DOC priming was also manifested in higher priming on SOC emission under CF than AWD in case of Sonatala (P = .004) (Fig. 7).
+Furthermore, the decrease in priming effect was slightly more pronounced for AWD than CF for Sonatala (P = .08) 430 (Fig. 8).
+The negative priming of gaseous C emission under AWD in Sonatala was therefore possibly not only due to a lesser stimulation of SOC-derived dissolution under AWD than under CF. On top of that, the microbial community under AWD might have been less adapted to anaerobic mineralisation than under CF, resulting in an even larger preference for maizederived than SOC-derived DOC.